 - Fold in half lengthwise and then fold the jacket over horizontally

-- Place folded jacket in centre of outstretched trousers
+- Place folded jacket in center of outstretched trousers

 - Fold the trouser bottoms over the jacket